Nutzzz/SpinnakerAdventure/README.md

 The Tester Tool permits you to export all pictures to .PNG from the IBM versions of all 8 games.
 You can also get a preview of an individual file with ANSI block characters.
 Note that the Tester's list of pictures shows files with no extension that weren't found in the location dir file (other than \<abbrev\>,1,2,A,B,DIR,NEWDATA,SAVED,VOLT), but there may be false positives.

-For the IBM versions, SAL uses 320x200 medium-resolution CGA, which supports three 4-color palettes and 2 intensity levels; these games only use low intensity and the first 2 palettes.
+For the IBM versions, SAS uses 320x200 medium-resolution CGA, which supports three 4-color palettes and 2 intensity levels; these games only use low intensity and the first 2 palettes.
 Note that the Atari ST and Commodore 64 versions use the same resolution, but with 16 color support.
 The Apple II versions use the 280x192 resolution, with 6 "fringed" colors.

 Pictures are either placed at the top in landscape orientation, fullscreen width with (typically) 40% of the screen height, or on one side in portrait orientation, with 45% of the screen width.
-Note that AMZ was ported to SAL from Apple II, and it uses most of the screen for its pictures (`0xA0` for both height and width, or 320x160) [plus the text is in all-caps, ungh].
+Note that AMZ was ported to SAS from Apple II, and it uses most of the screen for its pictures (`0xA0` for both height and width, or 320x160) [plus the text is in all-caps, ungh].
 My initial analysis was done on the IBM PC port, and the Tester Tool is designed for that version, but I've begun the process of recognizing other ports.

-### IBM PC ports
+### IBM PC/PCjr picture format

 #### Header